NilPointer-Software/bdfd-wiki/src/bdscript/url.md

 # $url
 Encodes or decodes the provided text in the URL encoding format.

-URL encoding is a method of converting of reserved, unsafe, and non-ASCII characters in URLs to a format that is universally accepted and understood by all web browsers and servers while URL decoding is the vice-versa of URL encoding.
+URL encoding is a method of converting reserved, unsafe, or non-ASCII characters to a URL format that is universally accepted and understood by all web browsers and servers while URL decoding is the vice-versa of URL encoding.

 ## Syntax
 ```